This dessert is an irresistible combination of buttery crust with crunchy nuts, creamy layers and butterscotch flavor.

 1/2 cup cream

 Beat the cream cheese with the sugar until well combined.
-With the electric mixer running on low, slow pour in the whipping cream and keep whipping until soft peaks form.
+With the electric mixer running on low, slowly pour in the whipping cream and keep whipping until soft peaks form.
 Spread the mixture over the crust and refrigerate.

 6 tbsp butter